SigmaPark/homo-genericus/src/Sigma/Tutorial/Tut_Tutorial.md

 ## subtitle
 What is the integer sum from 1 to 10?
 Gauss solved this when he was in elementary school.

+Now,
+let's check
+how to implement it
+by C++

 ```cpp
 	int sum = 0;